 Naturalisation in the narrow sense is a concessionary measure granted by the House of Representatives which is only available under the cumulative conditions laid down in the Code of Belgian Nationality:[10]

-• The applicant has to be 18 years or older;
+- The applicant has to be 18 years or older;

-• The applicant has to stay legally in Belgium;
+- The applicant has to stay legally in Belgium;

-• The applicant must have achieved great things which shed a favourable light on the Kingdom of Belgium.
+- The applicant must have achieved great things which shed a favourable light on the Kingdom of Belgium.

 Declaration of nationality

-Apart from the aforementioned possibilities for acquiring Belgian nationality, aliens can also resort to a system called “declaration of nationality”.
+Apart from the aforementioned possibilities for acquiring Belgian nationality, aliens can also resort to a system called ‘declaration of nationality’.
 This possibility is laid down in Article 12bis of the Code of Nationality and contains the following possibilities that are relevant for refugees and beneficiaries of subsidiary protection based inter alia on:

 5 years of legal stay and integration

 The first option requires 5 years of uninterrupted legal stay and proof of integration.
-In order to acquire Belgian citizenship trough this option, an applicant has to be 18 years or older, have stayed legally in Belgium as primary residence for 5 years uninterrupted and prove knowledge of languages, social integration and economical participation.
-Legal stay again implies a right to residence of unlimited duration.[9]
-Since July 2018, the duration of the asylum procedure leading to the recognition of refugee status (for recognised refugees) is once again taken into account when calculating the length of legal residence (5 or 10 years) preceding the declaration of nationality.
+In order to acquire Belgian citizenship through this option, an applicant has to be 18 years or older, have stayed legally in Belgium as primary residence for 5 years uninterrupted and prove knowledge of languages, social integration and economical participation.
+Legal stay again implies a right to residence of unlimited duration.[17]
+Since July 2018, the duration of the asylum procedure leading to the recognition of refugee status (for recognised refugees) is once again considered when calculating the length of legal residence (5 or 10 years) preceding the declaration of nationality.

 The Code of Belgian Nationality provides for several options in order to prove social integration, such as having completed vocational training of 400 hours, having followed successfully an integration course, having been employed or working as an entrepreneur for 5 years or having obtained a degree.
 The language requirement is automatically fulfilled if integration is proved.
 Documents that prove sufficient knowledge of the national languages are listed in Article 1 of the Royal Decree 2013.[18]
 In a judgment of the Court of Appeal in Ghent, the court decided that if one of the listed documents is provided, the actual knowledge of the languages is irrelevant.[19]
 In casu a woman unable to speak any of the three national languages, was able to provide the document referred to in Article 1(5)(a) of the Royal Decree, which led to the conclusion that she satisfied the language condition.
 The court thus confirmed that the Belgian legislator opted for a documentary system and is not allowed to test the language condition in a conversation.